TatianaMraz/2KDent_ims-server_v1.0/readme.txt

     - add to urls
     - make migrations

+- create Supplier model
+    - create Supplier model (Python class that represents a database table)
+    - create Supplier serializer to convert complex data types (querysets, models,..) into native Python datatypes to be rendered into JSON, XML,.. for HTTP responses
+    - create view for Supplier to render templates
+    - add to urls
+    - make migrations

 - deploy to HEROKU
     - install python decouple to organize app settings so that can change the parameters without having to redeploy the app pip install python-decouple